Groups generated by spherical twists on K3 surfaces and full exceptional collections on Fano threefolds: Introduction

-where $[\HH/F(\delta)]$ is the orbifold quotient of $\HH^0$ by $F(\delta)$. \end{observation} $[\HH^0/F(\delta)]$ is an orbifold Riemann surface, so in particular its fundamental group is well understood (see \S\ref{subsec:prelimrs}).
-This yields a good understanding of the group $\Aut \Dscr^b(Y)/[1]$.
-A similar approach can be applied to subgroups of $\Aut \Dscr^b(Y)/[1]$ that contain $\Aut^0 \Dscr^b(Y)/[2]$ such as (the image of) the group $\Gscr$ generated by spherical twists, which was introduced above.
-It turns out that the image $G$ of $\Gscr$ in $F(\delta)$ acts freely on $\HH^0$ (see Lemma \ref{lem:fuchs}\eqref{it:fuchs:it1}), so that $\HH^0/G$ is a non-compact Riemann surface.
-Hence $\Gscr=\pi_1([\HH^0/G])$ is actually a free group!
-Elaborating on this leads to our next main result. \begin{theorem}[Theorem \ref{thm:sphtwistfree}] Let $Y$ be a K3 surface of Picard rank $1$.
-Then the subgroup of $\Aut \Dscr^b(Y)$ generated by spherical twists is freely generated by a collection of spherical twists associated to spherical vector bundles. \end{theorem} The actual result in the text is more detailed and in fact gives a precise recipe to find the generators of $\Gscr$ in terms of a suitable fundamental domain for the action of $G$ on $\HH$.
-We apply this recipe explicitly for some low-degree K3 surfaces in \S\ref{sec:examples}, in particular for those that appear as anticanonical sections of the Fano threefolds $\PP^3,Q_3,V_5$ and $V_{22}$ which were introduced above.
-In that case we obtain: \begin{theorem}[Theorem \ref{thm:examples}] Let ${X = \PP^3, Q_3, V_5}$ or $V_{22}$.
-Let $Y \subset X$ be a generic anticanonical divisor which is a K3 surface of Picard rank $1$ and degree $4,6,10$ and $22$ respectively.
-Then the group $\Gscr\subset \Aut \Dscr^b(Y)$ generated by all spherical twists is isomorphic to the free group $F_4$ on $4$ generators which are the spherical twists along the spherical vector bundles obtained by restricting a full exceptional collection of vector bundles on $X$ to $Y$. \end{theorem} We obtain Theorem \ref{thm:main1}\eqref{thm:main1:it2} from Theorem \ref{thm:examplesintro} and the fact that the product of the spherical twists associated to a full exceptional collection only depends on the Serre functor on $X$. \begin{proposition}[Proposition \ref{pr:compserre}] Let $(E_1,\cdots, E_n)$ be a full exceptional collection in a Fano variety $X$ and let $i:Y\hookrightarrow X$ be a smooth anticanonical divisor.
-Let $T_i :=T_{E_i\mid_Y}$.
-One has $ T_1 \dots T_n(-) = - \otimes i^* \omega_X [2]$ in $\Aut \Dscr^b(Y)$ \end{proposition} Combining this with Theorem \cite[Theorem 2.6(1)]{NVdB} (see Theorem \ref{thm:hurwitz_orbit}) we are able to deduce that any exceptional collection can be mutated into one furnishing a chosen set of generators for $\Gscr$ (see Lemma \ref{lm:freegrp_implies_transitive}) which essentially finishes the proof of Theorem \ref{thm:main1}\eqref{thm:main1:it2}.
+generated by all spherical twists.
+It turns out that the image $G$ of $\Gscr$ in $\Aut^+ \H^*(Y, \ZZ) / \{ \pm 1 \} = F(\delta)$ acts freely on $\HH^0$ (see Lemma \ref{lem:fuchs}\eqref{it:fuchs:it1}), so that $[\HH^0/G]=\HH^0/G$ is a (non-compact) Riemann surface.
+Hence $\Gscr=\pi_1([\HH^0/G])$ is actually a free group.
+Elaborating on this leads to our first main result. \begin{theorem}[Theorem \ref{thm:sphtwistfree}] Let $Y$ be a K3 surface of Picard rank $1$.
+Then the subgroup $\Gscr$ of $\Aut \Dscr^b(Y)$ generated by spherical twists is freely generated by a collection of spherical twists associated to spherical vector bundles.
+These vector bundles are orbit representatives for the action of $\Gscr$ on the set of all spherical objects in $\Dscr^b(Y)$. \end{theorem} The actual result in the text is more detailed and in fact gives a precise recipe to find the generators of $\Gscr$ in terms of a suitable fundamental domain for the action of $G$ on $\HH$.
+We apply this recipe explicitly to some low-degree K3 surfaces in \S\ref{sec:examples}, in particular for those that appear as anticanonical sections of Fano threefolds of Picard rank $1$ possessing a full exceptional collection.
+These examples are of particular interest to us and we will discuss them in detail below.
+In these cases we show that the group $\Gscr \cong F_4$ is freely generated by four elements, which may suggest the optimistic conjecture that $\Gscr$ is always finitely generated.
+This is far from the case, however, and in fact we derive a complete (finite) list of degrees $d$ for which it is true: